P0L3NARUBA/roblox-2016-source-code/README.md

 # Roblox 2016 Source Code
 This is a branch of this source, modified to include a modern lighting engine equivalent to or better than modern Roblox.
+Only Studio is verified functioning and the one recommended to use.

 Supported graphics APIs are:
 - DirectX 11